 There is no clear line between online PR, digital PR and any other kind of PR, but generally a PR consultancy can provide broader communications support than the SEO specialists in your digital agency.
 A PR consultant will care about communications, messages, visibility and reputation, and will know how to work closely work with all kinds of editors and journalists.
 The technology industries were quick to work with online news, and editors are naturally at home on social media.
 My own work has been a blend of both for quite a few years and I currently have both kinds of clients.

 If you found this article interesting, I offer a free, no-obligation 30-minute consultation by Zoom or Teams.
 This would be a chance to get to know each other, explore how PR and communications might benefit your business, and what you could reasonably expect to achieve.
-Contact email@example.com.
+Contact me at email@example.com.